jawndrews/finance-web-dev-project/README.md

 **Implementation**

-I am using various JavaScript technologies in order to develop this application, including React, Express, Node, and MongoDB, otherwise known as the MERN stack.
+I am using various JavaScript technologies in order to develop this application, including React, Express, Node, and MongoDB.
+I also used [Material UI](https://mui.com/) for most UI components.